 The impact study designed in this work was performed using an updated version of the data assimilation scheme developed at Mercator Ocean, called SAM2 (Système d'Assimilation Mercator V2), described by Lellouche et al. (2013a).
 In SAM2 the background error covariance matrix is based on a fixed collection of model anomalies.
 The anomalies are computed from a numerical experiment and at each date they are given by the difference between the free run outputs and their temporal running mean.
-The aim is to obtain an ensemble of anomalies representative of the error covariances (Oke et al., 2008), which provide an estimate of the error on the ocean state at a given period of the year that is realistic in terms of the climatological statistics.
+The aim is to obtain an ensemble of anomalies representative of the error covariances (Oke et al., 2008), which provide an estimate of the error on the ocean state at a given period of the year that is realistic with the climatological statistics.

-In this study, we consider a 7-year model run with no data assimilation to obtain anomalies for Temperature (T), Salinity (S), zonal velocity (U), meridional velocity (V) and Sea-Surface Height (SSH).
-At the date of an analysis the anomalies are considered over a $\pm$ 60-day time window and from the different years ( $\sim$ 365 anomalies for each analysis).
-These anomalies are selected according to the season of the assimilation cycle, in order to get a basis evolving consistently with the model climatology.
-In this way the background errors are not propagated by the dynamic model but evolve with time, as errors are based on anomalies that change at each analysis date.
+In this study, we consider a 7-year free model run to obtain anomalies for Temperature (T), Salinity (S), zonal velocity (U), meridional velocity (V) and Sea-Surface Height (SSH).
+At the date of an analysis the anomalies are considered over a \pm 60- day temporal window and from the different years, resulting in a number of anomalies equal to ~ 365 for each given analysis.
+These anomalies are selected according to the season of the assimilation cycle to get a basis evolving consistently with the model climatology.
+Thus the background errors are not propagated by the dynamical model but evolve with the time as errors are based on anomalies which change at each analysis date.
 In this study, the anomalies were obtained considering 25-hour averaged fields.
-The error covariance was localized assuming a zero-covariance beyond a distance defined as twice the local spatial correlation scale, which is about 80 km in the IBI region.
+The localization of the error covariance is performed assuming a zero-covariance beyond a distance defined as

+5 twice the local spatial correlation scale, which is about 80 km in the IBI region.
 The spatial correlation scales, estimated from IBI regional ocean re-analysis (Sotillo et al., 2015), are also used to select the data around the analysis point.